Secrets for Selling a Home in Winter

-Wash windows (will enhance the precious sunlight hours).
-Clean out cobwebs and dust furniture, ceiling fan blades and light fixtures.
-Bleach dingy grout and if necessary, re-caulk tubs, showers and sinks.
+Washing the windows enhances the precious daylight hours.
+Clean out cobwebs and dust furniture, ceiling fan blades, and light fixtures.
+Bleach dingy grout and, if necessary, recaulk tubs, showers, and sinks.
 Polish chrome faucets and mirrors.
-Clean out the refrigerator (you know it needs it anyway).
-Wash or polish floors, and vacuum daily (if you have plush carpeting, vacuum in one direction.
+Clean out the refrigerator; it probably needs cleaning anyway.
+Wash or polish floors, and vacuum daily; if you have plush carpeting, vacuum in one direction.
 Empty trash and recycling bins every day.

-If you have a fireplace, light it up, but be sure to open the damper, place a grate in front of it and don't leave it unattended for very long.
+If you have a fireplace, light it up, but be sure to open the damper, place a screen in front of it, and don't leave it unattended for very long.

 Evoke a sense of summer.
 Place vases filled with flowers around the house.
 Display photographs showcasing flower gardens and lush green lawns.

 Don't neglect the aural ambiance.
-Have soft music playing throughout – light jazz or classical music is always soothing.
-If it's the festive season, non-religious holiday music is a nice touch.
-Don't turn on a commercial radio station; instead stream your tunes from a computer or tablet, using iTunes or a service like Spotify, so your music will be continuous.
+Have soft music playing throughout; light jazz or classical music is always soothing.
+If it's the festive season, nonreligious holiday music is a nice touch.
+Don't turn on a commercial radio station; instead stream your tunes from a computer or tablet, using iTunes or a service like Spotify, so that your music will be continuous.
 Mute the ringers on telephones and answering machines.

 Ease Up on the Scents

-If you're going to bake cookies or simmer spices in water on the stove, put out munchies so prospective buyers aren't disappointed.
-More than one sad visitor has been lured into a room by a mouthwatering aroma, only to say sadly, "Oh, darn, I thought there were cookies in here!"
-Speaking of which …
+If you're going to bake cookies or simmer spices in water on the stove, put out munchies so that prospective buyers aren't disappointed.
+More than one visitor has been lured into a room by a mouthwatering aroma, only to say sadly, "Oh, darn, I thought there were cookies in here!"
+Speaking of which...

 Serve Winter Foods